Skip to content Skip to Navigation

 Ontario Practice Competency Self-Assessment

-At the time of creating each Canadian Experience Record Book (CERB) submission, Intern Architects are encouraged to determine if any activities within the CERB experience for that period may be applicable to any of the 10 key competencies in the Ontario Practice Competency (OPC) self-assessment submissions.
+At the time of creating each submission in their Canadian Experience Record Book, Intern Architects are encouraged to determine if activities within the CERB experience for that period may be applicable to any of the 10 key competencies in the Ontario Practice Competency (OPC) self-assessment submissions.

 Related Links